ucdavisdatalab/workshop_introduction_to_version_control/chapters/02_remote-repositories.md

 branch 'main' set up to track 'origin/main'.
 ```

+You only need to run these three commands the first time you upload a
-From now on, when you want to push commits from this repository to GitHub, you
+particular repository to GitHub.
+From now on, when you want to push commits
-can simply run `git push` (without any arguments).
+from this repository to GitHub, you can simply run `git push` (without any
+arguments).

 Now go back to your web browser and refresh the repository's page on GitHub.
 You should see the message in your `README.md` file: